carbon-language/carbon-lang/llvm/docs/XRayFDRFormat.rst

 - ``Function Arguments``: The arguments to some functions are included in the trace.
 These are either pointer addresses or primitives that are read and logged independently of their types in a high level language.
-To the tracer, they are all simply numbers.
+To the tracer, they are all numbers.
 Function Records that have attached arguments will indicate their presence on the function entry record.
 We only support logging contiguous function argument sequences starting with argument zero, which will be the "this" pointer for member function invocations.
 For example, we don't support logging the first and third argument.

 A reader of the memory format must maintain a state machine.
 The format makes no attempt to pad for alignment, and it is not seekable.